radlab-dev-group/llm-router-utils/README.md

 # 2️⃣ Install the package (editable mode is handy during development)
 pip install -e .

+# 3️⃣ Install the full set of dependencies (including llm-router and llm-router‑services)
+pip install ."[llm-router]"

-# 3️⃣ Dependencies that will be pulled automatically
+# Dependencies that will be pulled automatically:
 #    - llm-router @ git+https://github.com/radlab-dev-group/llm-router
 #    - llm-router-services @ git+https://github.com/radlab-dev-group/llm-router-services
 ```

-These dependencies are fetched directly from the specified Git repositories during the `pip install` step.
+These dependencies are fetched directly from the specified Git repositories during the `pip install .[llm-router]` step.

 ---